top of page

 Hagi Kenaan.JPG

 Hagi Kenaan is co-editor of Philosophy’s Moods: The Affective Grounds of Thinking (Springer, 2011).
-He is the author of The Present Personal: Philosophy and the Hidden Face of Language (Columbia University Press, 2005); The Ethics of Visuality: Levinas and the Contemporary Gaze (Tauris 2013) — its French version Visage(s): Une autre éthique du regard après Levinas (Editions de l'éclat); Photography and Its Shadow (Stanford University Press, 2020); and most recently — co-authored with Y. Senderowicz, Time: Nine Philosophical Dialogues (Resling, 2022).
+He is the author of The Present Personal: Philosophy and the Hidden Face of Language (Columbia University Press, 2005); The Ethics of Visuality: Levinas and the Contemporary Gaze (Bloomsbury Publishing, 2014) — its French version Visage(s): Une autre éthique du regard après Levinas (Editions de l'éclat); Photography and Its Shadow (Stanford University Press, 2020); and most recently — co-authored with Y. Senderowicz, Time: Nine Philosophical Dialogues (Resling, 2022).

 bottom of page